 \subsection{Additional Case Studies}

-In this section, we provide additional case studies to analyze the behavior \proposed.
+In this section, we provide additional details on case studies to analyze the behavior \proposed.
 In Figure \ref{app fig: qualitative}, we observe that all three agents consistently predict dopamine-related and serotonin-related proteins as targets.
-Based on the reports, Prediction Agent prioritizes these proteins over Cytochrome P450-related enzymes in their predictions.
-Thus, we argue that our system efficiently prioritizes relevant information based on consensus, functioning similarly to a majority voting system.
+Based on the reports, Prediction Agent prioritizes these proteins over Cytochrome P450-related enzymes in the prediction.
+Thus, we argue that our system can efficiently prioritize relevant information based on consensus, functioning similarly to a majority voting system.